evelyn-mendes/Projects-java/Projetos-Pequenos/bin/com/evelyn/projects/anobissexto/README.md

     </summary>

 ## 📖 About
-This application stores a year chosen by the user, or the system's own year, and prints if it is a leap year.
-It was made using the `language java` and the IDE `vscode`.
+This application stores a year chosen by the user, or the system's own year, and prints whether the year is a leap year.
+It was made using the `language java` and the `vscode` IDE.

 <br>